LJMartinez07/pos-application-java/README.md

+# POS (Point of Sale Software)
-A project to practice using Swing, MVC, OPP and JAVA
+A project built using Java with:

+MVC
+OOP
+Swing
+Mysql

+My aim was to avoid apply good practices in the Java ecosystem.